SKIDATA Mountain Destinations Facts & Evidence

 | Academic / Access Control Research | arXiv / IEEE access-control paper | Empirical passenger-arrival data for ski-lift access-control simulation; the paper thanks SKIDATA for providing empirical passenger arrival data. |

-| Academic / Smart Mountain Infrastructure | ScienceDirect — Living Lab Madonna di Campiglio | Smart mountain infrastructure context using ski-lift entrance and resort operations data for energy and infrastructure optimization. |
+| Academic / Smart Mountain Infrastructure | ScienceDirect — Living Lab Madonna di Campiglio | Smart-mountain infrastructure context using ski-lift entrance and resort-operations data for energy and infrastructure optimization. |

-| Dynamic Pricing / Integration | Smart Pricer Zermatt announcement | Describes a business-intelligence tool for Zermatt with interfaces to Skidata and Google Analytics for real-time booking and sales data. |
+Documents “Ticketing System: Skidata” at Zermatt Bergbahnen and a Smart Pricer business-intelligence integration with interfaces to Skidata and Google Analytics for booking and sales data. |

-| Industry Publication / Dynamic Pricing | seilbahn.net — Zermatt dynamic pricing | Industry coverage of Zermatt dynamic pricing and mountain-destination ticketing ecosystem context. |
+| Industry Publication / Zermatt Dynamic Pricing | seilbahn.net | Industry coverage of the Zermatt dynamic-pricing and mountain-ticketing ecosystem. |

-| Industry Publication / sMove | Nevasport — SKIDATA sMove access | Independent industry coverage of SKIDATA sMove, smartphone ski pass support, RFID/NFC/Bluetooth technology, and winter/summer access flexibility. |
+| Independent Industry Publication / sMove | Nevasport — sMove | Independent industry coverage of SKIDATA sMove, smartphone support, RFID, NFC and Bluetooth technology, and winter/summer access flexibility. |

-| Industry Publication / Smartphone Ski Pass | seilbahn.net — smartphone ski pass coverage | Mountain-industry coverage of SKIDATA smartphone ski pass concepts and digital access developments. |
+| Independent Industry Publication / Smartphone Ski Pass | Nevasport — smartphone ski pass seilbahn.net — smartphone ski pass |

-| Historical / Resort Deployment | Nevasport Argentina — Las Leñas electronic pass system | Historical third-party reference for electronic ski pass deployment in a mountain resort context. |
+| Historical / Las Leñas Electronic Pass | Nevasport Argentina | Historical external reference for electronic ski-pass deployment at Las Leñas. |

-| Historical / Multi-Resort Data | TMR / Tatry skier-day statistics PDF | Third-party context for ski-day and resort-usage statistics in mountain destination operations. |
+| Historical / Multi-Resort Data | TMR / Tatry statistics | Historical mountain-destination context for skier-day and resort-usage statistics. |

-| Industry Publication / Multi-Resort Network | seilbahn.net — Hakuba Valley automatic ticketing and access system | Third-party mountain-industry coverage of Hakuba Valley investing in a shared SKIDATA automatic ticketing and access system across 11 ski resorts, 15 lift operators, and 111 ski lifts. |
+| Industry Publication / Multi-Resort Network | seilbahn.net — Hakuba Valley | Reports Hakuba Valley investing in a shared SKIDATA automatic ticketing and access system across 11 ski resorts, 15 lift operators and 111 ski lifts. |

-| Industry Publication / Data-Driven Resort Management | SAM Magazine — The Data Made Us Do It | Independent resort-operations article describing Mt.
+| Independent Resort-Operations Publication / Data Analytics | SAM Magazine — The Data Made Us Do It | Describes Mt.
 Hood Meadows using lift-by-lift, rider-by-rider data collected by SkiData RFID gates and seven years of SkiData data for visitation and capacity modeling. |

 SKIDATA Mountain Destinations: Relations (Triples)